 Being a girl from the West Country of England, I’d never though to explore the county city of Avon – Bristol.
 I don’t know about you, but as a travel blogger I tend to immediately think to travel further afield and explore.
-But having spent a lot of time abroad, the more I come back to the UK and my home area of the West Country, the more I see it through alternative eyes…this has prompted me to explore more in my own backyard, as it were.
-And so, on a recent mini-Press Trip to Bristol, I was offered the opportunity to stay at the brand new Bristol Harbour Hotel.
+But having spent a lot of time abroad, the more I come back to the UK and my home area of the West Country, the more I see it through alternative eyes…this has prompted me to explore more in my own backyard.

 **Disclosure: I was a guest of Bristol Harbour Hotels.
 All opinions expressed here are my own**

 Bristol Harbour Hotel

-Located bang smack in the centre of Bristol, the Bristol Harbour Hotel had been recommended to me by fellow friend and blogger Heather Cowper, who had experienced a stay.
+Located bang smack in the centre of Bristol, the Bristol Harbour Hotel had been recommended.
 It’s the City Centre’s newest addition to 4* boutique luxury; 42 rooms ranging from Superior, Deluxe and Corner Suites.
-At the time of my stay, early January 2017, only 22 rooms were open.
-The rest are due to be opened by the end of January 2017 with a spa and indoor and hydrotherapy pool due to be completed by mid-January 2017.
+It had been refurbished in 2017 with spa and indoor and hydrotherapy pool.
 The Bristol Harbour Hotel is the newest addition to the Harbour Hotels group who also offer discreet luxury and boutique establishments in Brighton, Dorset, Devon, Cornwall, Surrey and Hampshire.

 As I was shown around the building, what stuck me as unique about the Bristol Harbour Hotel was, what can only be described as its architectural glory.
 You see, the hotel’s housed in the original Lloyds Bank Headquarters and Midland’s Bank, the Lloyds building being Grade 2 Listed and with a facade inspired by Sansovino’s 16th century venetian Library whilst the former Midland Bank building is Grade 2* listed.
 What this means, basically, is that renovations must adhere to strict regulations and retain the splendour of old.
 When you see the outside of it, you’ll understand why.